Can I wear nail polish with toenail fungus?

 Do not let the nail fungus control your social life.
 See your podiatrist right away for proper medication.
 Using antifungal nail treatments should help you with your nail problem but make sure that when you buy over the counter you ask the advice of pharmacists.

-- Tags: fungus
+- Tags: nail fungus

 - Forces of Nature